 Many active duty military families maintain their state of legal residence in a state that does not have state income taxes.
 If you settled after retirement in a state that has income taxes, it can be a little shock!
 And you have to inform the Defense Finance and Accounting Service that you’ve changed your state of legal residence, so they can withhold the appropriate state taxes out of your military retirement pay.

 This isn’t rocket science, but it isn’t obvious if you’re not a geek, like me, who thinks about these things all the time.
 Fortunately, the solution is pretty simple: ensure that you have the right withholding instructions with all sources of income.
-If you’re not sure that you’re doing it right, your civilian job’s human resources office may be able to help, or it might be worth an hour’s consultation with a tax professional who understands military retirement.
-Or even ask a tax-smart friend!
+If you’re not sure that you’re doing it right, it might be worth an hour’s consultation with a tax professional who understands military retirement.
 Whatever you do, don’t just figure that you’ll wait until April to deal with it.
 Because a huge tax bill is no fun.